-ID PROJECT DESCRIPTION STREET CLASSIFICATION COST 2018 - - 6 Invergordon Rd./ Mockingbird Ln.
-(2) Completes the sidewalk on the south side of Mockingbird Ln. from Calle Caballeros to the roundabout at Invergordon Rd., reconstructs sidewalks and adds bike lanes on both sides of Mockingbird Ln. between Northern Ave. and Lincoln Dr., and partially reconstructs sidewalk on the west side of Mockingbird Ln. between Lincoln Dr. and McDonald Dr. Also, it includes adding or restriping crosswalks at the Invergordon Rd. roundabout, and at Mockingbird Ln. and 68th St., Indian Bend Rd., Lincoln Dr., and McDonald Dr. Where there are existing signals, it adds bicycle crossing/button sensors.
-Existing CIP projects related to Mockingbird Ln. and Indian Bend Rd.
-Minor Arterial \$400,000 2020 X × 2030 Period #1 Total for 2018-2020 \$1,290,000 7 Cheney Dr. Completes the missing sidewalk on the north side of the street, east of 70th St. Collector \$50,000 X 8 Hummingbird Ln.
+PROJECT DESCRIPTION STREET CLASSIFICATION ESTIMATED COST Invergordon Rd./ Mockingbird Ln.
+Completes the sidewalk on the south side of Mockingbird Ln. from Calle Caballeros to the roundabout at Invergordon Rd., reconstructs sidewalks and adds bike lanes on both sides of Mockingbird Ln between Northern Ave and Lincoln Dr., and reconstructs sidewalk on the west side of Mockingbird Ln. between Lincoln Dr. and McDonald Dr. Also, it includes adding or restriping crosswalks at the Invergordon Rd roundabout, and at Mockingbird Ln. and 68th St., Indian Bend Rd., Lincoln Dr., and McDonald Dr. Where there are existing signals, it adds bicycle crossing/button sensors.
+Minor Arterial \$400,000.00 × х Cheney Dr. Completes the missing sidewalk on the north side of the street, east of 70th St. Collector \$50,000.00 Х Hummingbird Ln.
 Completes the missing sidewalk on the south side of the street, east of 69th Pl.
-Local \$30,000 Х 9 Lincoln Dr./32nd St. (3) Includes an existing CIP project to complete sidewalks on both sides the entire length of Lincoln Dr. within Town limits and sidewalk on the east side of 32nd St. Also, it proposes a new crossing at or near Hillside Dr. and coordination with the City of Phoenix for a new crosswalk on the east side of the intersection at 32nd St. The Visually Significant Corridor Plan may separately include enhancement projects.
-Major Arterial \$170,000 Х 10 McDonald Dr. Adds bike sharrow symbols to the existing travel lanes and a new landscape median at the existing crosswalk to Kiva Elementary school east of Invergordon Rd.
-Minor Arterial \$10,000 X 11 Jackrabbit Rd.
+Local \$30,000.00 Х Lincoln Dr. Includes an existing funded project to complete sidewalks on both sides the entire length of this street within Town limits.
+Also, it proposes a new crossing at or near Hillside Dr. and coordination with the City of Phoenix for a new crosswalk on the east side of the intersection at 32nd St. The Visually Significant Corridor Plan will separately include enhancement projects.
+Major Arterial \$170,000.00 Х McDonald Dr. Adds bike sharrow symbols to the existing travel lanes and a new landscape median at the existing crosswalk to Kiva Elementary school east of Invergordon Rd.
+Minor Arterial \$10,000.00 Х Jackrabbit Rd.
 Adds a sidewalk on the north side of the street east of Invergordon Rd.
-Collector \$400,000 Х Х 12 Mountain View Rd.
+Collector \$400,000.00 Х Х Mountain View Rd.
 Adds sidewalk on the south side of the street west of 52nd St. and east of 56th St. and adds a crosswalk on Invergordon Rd at Mountain View Rd.
-Collector \$1,080,000 X Х 13 Resort Loop Reconstruction of existing sidewalks for a 10-foot-wide recreational path adjoining the Montelucia Resort, Mountain Shadows Resort, McDonald Dr. from 51st St. to 54th St., Tatum Blvd. from McDonald Dr. to Rovey Ave. and near Arroyo Verde Dr. to Lincoln Dr. It includes adding several improvements at intersections such as a crosswalk/median to the east of roundabout at Echo Canyon Trail, the missing crosswalk at McDonald Dr. and Tatum Blvd., and the missing crosswalk at Lincoln Dr. and 56th St. The Visually Significant Corridor Plan will separately include enhancement projects.
-Major, Minor, Collector \$1,830,000 Х × Period #2 Total for 2021-2025 \$3,570,000
+Collector \$1,080,000.00 Х x Resort Loop Reconstruction of existing sidewalks for a 10-foot wide recreational path adjoining the Montelucia Resort, Mountain Shadows Resort, McDonald Dr. from 51st St. to 54th St., Tatum Blvd. from McDonald Dr. to Rovey Ave. and near Arroyo Verde Dr. to Lincoln Dr. It includes adding several improvements at intersections such as a crosswalk/median to the east of roundabout at Echo Canyon Trail, the missing crosswalk at McDonald Dr. and Tatum Blvd., and the missing crosswalk at Lincoln Dr. and 56th St. The Visually Significant Corridor Plan will separately include enhancement projects.
+Major, Minor, Collector \$1,830,000.00 х x